visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v6.x to v7.0

-luma.gl v7.0 represents a major overhaul of the API and applications may require light porting:
+luma.gl v7.0 represents a major overhaul of the API.
+The majority of changes are in areas that are only infrequently used by applications, and the intention is that most applications should only require very light porting.

-- A number of changes have been made to support new features, unify similar functionality and improve performance.
-- Modularization of luma.gl is also continuing and in some cases rarely used code has been removed to reduce library bloat.

-## API Removals
+## Core API Removals

-## Loading Functions
+### Loading Functions Removed

-Since luma.gl's new companion framework [loaders.gl]() now provides significantly richer and more powerful loading functionality, it did not make sense to keep the legacy luma.gl loading functions.
-They have been removed and now only minimal `loadFile` and `loadImage` utils are provided.
+Extensive loading functionality is now provided by a new companion framework [loaders.gl]() and because of this, most of the limited legacy luma.gl loading functions have been removed.

-The following table provides guidance in case you are using one of the removed methods.
+For the most common case (loading of images for use with textures), loading functions are no longer needed as the `data` prop in the `Texture2D` constructor now accepts url strings and `Promise` objects (this is the new Async Textures function).

 | Removed Function | Replacement  |
 | ---              | ---          |